ROBelgium/MSNoise/doc/releasenotes/msnoise-1.6.rst

 difference.

 Summing the total time needed, we reach 37 hours for the SRL version, and 12 hours for MSNoise 1.6.
-The seedup is not fully linear, as the current code supports running on over 500 CPUs (as long as your MySQL server can handle it) but no MySQL server could have handled the so many connections/requests from the old version.
+The speedup is not fully linear, as the current code supports running on over 500 CPUs (as long as your MySQL server can handle it) but no MySQL server could have handled the so many connections/requests from the old version.
 The ``compute_cc2`` computation time scales roughly